mulusew12/portfolio/README.md

-This is a simple portfolio sample it is an incomplete website i will improve it, i use it just for github test!
+This is a simple portfolio sample it is an incomplete website i will improve it, i use it just for github test okay!